The main sources of real estate law in Spain are:

 Stamp duty (actos jurídicos documentados)

-Notwithstanding the extraordinary measures introduced by the Royal Decree Law 8/2020, of March 17th, to deal with the economic and social impact of COVID-19, currently there is almost a total liberalisation of foreign investment and exchange control in Spain, in line with EU legislation.
+Currently, there is almost a total liberalisation of foreign investment and exchange control in Spain, in line with EU legislation.

 Entities granting real estate loans to consumers or rendering brokerage services for the granting of such loans that are not a credit institution or other entity registered with the Bank of Spain must be duly registered.

-Spanish corporate law prohibits Spanish companies from providing financial assistance in the form of financing, advancing funds, granting security or guarantees, or assisting in any manner that contributes to the purchase of their own shares or of their parent company (public limited liability companies) or of any of the group companies (private limited liability companies).
+Spanish corporate law prohibits Spanish companies from providing financial assistance in the form of financing, advancing funds, granting security or guarantees, or assisting in any manner that contributes to the purchase of their own shares or of their parent company (public limited liability companies) or any of the group companies (private limited liability companies).

 The notification must state: